aaubry/YamlDotNet/CONTRIBUTING.md

 ## AOT compatibility

 Some platforms - such as IOS - forbid dynamic code generation.
 This prevents Just-in-Time compilation (JIT) from being used.
 In those cases, one can use Mono's Ahead-of-Time compilation (AOT).
 This results on a precompiled assembly that does not rely on JIT.
-There are [some limitations](http://www.mono-project.com/docs/advanced/aot/#limitation-generic-interface-instantiation) however, most of them related to usage of generics.
+There are [some limitations](http://www.mono-project.com/docs/advanced/aot/#limitation-generic-interface-instantiation) however, most of them are related to usage of generics.

-In order to ensure that YamlDotNet is compatible with AOT compilation, an automatic test has been created that runs on every commit on [Travis CI](https://travis-ci.org/aaubry/YamlDotNet).
+In order to ensure that YamlDotNet is compatible with AOT compilation, an automatic test has been created that runs on every commit.
 That test exercises the serializer and deserializer to help identify AOT-related problems.

 ## Coding style

 Attempt to follow the [SOLID](https://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29) principles.
-In particular, try to give each type a single responsibility, and favor composition to combine features.
+In particular, try to give each type a single responsibility, and favour composition to combine features.

 As long as you keep the code readable, I don't care too much about any specific coding convention.
-There are only a few rules that should be honored:
+There are only a few rules that should be honoured:

 * Use **4 spaces** to indent.
 * Each class / interface / struct / delegate **goes to its own file**.